 Discover Noordeinde Palace, the Royal Stables and many other royal buildings

 The highlights on the route are Noordeinde Palace (the king’s working palace), the Royal Stables (where the Golden and Glass Coach are parked) and the Palace Garden.
 But there are many more buildings with a royal factor.
 Take Kneuterdijk Palace, that used to be the residence of William II and is now the seat of the Council of State, or the Kloosterkerk, the church where princess Beatrix would sometimes attend the service.
 During a walk, you’ll also learn where Máxima once ate ice cream and prince Bernhard bought his cigars.

-Would you like to experience a royal moment?
+Want to experience a royal moment?
 Come to Noordeinde Palace on Wednesday morning.
 Willem-Alexander regularly receives new ambassadors who come to offer their credentials.
-The ambassador arrives in a gala carriage accompanied by riders of the Royal Netherlands Marechaussee Mounted Brigade.
-There is also an honour guard and the ambassador’s national anthem is played.
+Ambassador arrive in a gala carriage accompanied by riders of the Royal Netherlands Marechaussee Mounted Brigade and an honour guard.

 |Address:||Lange Voorhout 74, The Hague (Escher in the Palace, starting point of the walk)|